WinterSilence/kohana-pagination/README.md

-##Pagination
+## Pagination

 Navigation module for Kohana framework 3.3 or high.

-Provide pagination links for your applications with the multi-page pagination component, or the simpler pager alternative.
+Provide pagination links for your applications with the multi-page pagination component.

-###Usage example
+### Usage example

-Controller class `Controller_News`:
+Controller `application/classes/Controller/News.php`:
 ~~~
 <?php defined('SYSPATH') OR die('No direct script access.');
 /**